Sampler (musical instrument): History

 Sampling keyboards were notable for their high price which was out of reach for the majority of working musicians – with the early Fairlight starting at $30,000.
 The E-mu Emulator brought the price down to under $10,000 but it was not until the mid-1980s that genuinely affordable keyboard samplers began to hit the market with the Ensoniq Mirage in 1985 and the E-mu Emax the following year, which had a sub-$2000 price point.
 The Korg DSS-1 and Roland's S-Series followed shortly afterwards.

 During the 1980s, hybrid synthesizers began to utilize short samples (such as the attack phase of an instrument) along with digital synthesis to create more realistic imitations of instruments than had previously been possible.
 Examples are the Korg M1, Roland U-110, Yamaha's SY series, and the Kawai K series of instruments.
 Limiting factors at the time were the cost of physical memory (RAM) and the limitations of external data storage devices, and this approach made best use of the tiny amount of memory available to the design engineers.

 The E-mu SP-1200 percussion sampler, upon its release in August 1987, popularized the use of digital samplers within hip hop music in the late 1980s.
 Akai pioneered many processing techniques, such as crossfade looping and "time stretch" to shorten or lengthen samples without affecting pitch and vice versa.
 The Akai MPC60, released in 1988, went on to become the most influential sampler in hip hop music.
 That same year, the Ensoniq EPS – the successor to the Mirage – was launched and was the first sampling keyboard which was designed specifically for live performance rather being a purely studio based tool as most samplers had been hitherto.

 The 2010s-era music workstation usually uses sampling, whether simple playback or complex editing that matches all but the most advanced dedicated samplers, and also includes features such as a sequencer.
 Samplers, together with traditional Foley artists, are the mainstay of modern sound effects production.
 Using digital techniques various effects can be pitch-shifted and otherwise altered in ways that would have required many hours when done with tape.

-Sampler in Japan

-In Japan, since the 1980s, digital samplers using pulse-code modulation (PCM) as on the forerunners in the 1970s mentioned above, have been used.
-The first PCM digital sampler for musical production in Japan may be Toshiba's LMD-649, created in 1981 by engineer Kenji Murata for Japanese electronic music band Yellow Magic Orchestra, who used it for extensive sampling and looping in their 1981 album Technodelic.
-The LMD-649 played and recorded PCM samples at 12-bit audio depth and 50 kHz sampling rate, stored in 128 KB of dynamic RAM.
-The LMD-649 was also used by other Japanese synthpop artists in the early 1980s, including Chiemi Manabe and Logic System.